First order rigidity of homeomorphism groups of manifolds: Preliminaries

 \subsection{Transitivity of balls in manifolds}

 The high degree of transitivity of the action of homeomorphism groups on balls in manifolds is crucial for this paper.
-We begin with the following fundamental fact regarding Oxtoby--Ulam measures.
+We begin with the following fundamental fact about Oxtoby--Ulam measures.

-\begin{thm}[von Neumann~\cite{vonNeumann1961}, Oxtoby--Ulam~\cite{oxtoby-ulam}] If $\mu$ and $\nu$ are Oxtoby--Ulam measures on a compact connected manifold $M$ then there exists a homeomorphism $h$ of $M$ isotopic to the identity and fixing the boundary such that $h_*\mu=\nu$. \end{thm}
+\begin{thm}[von Neumann~\cite{vonNeumann1961}, Oxtoby--Ulam~\cite{oxtoby-ulam}] If $\mu$ and $\nu$ are Oxtoby--Ulam measures on a compact connected manifold $M$, then there exists a homeomorphism $h$ of $M$ isotopic to the identity and fixing $\partial M$ such that $h_*\mu=\nu$. \end{thm}

 Thus, for Oxtoby--Ulam measures, the groups of measure-preserving homeomorphisms of $M$ are all conjugate to each other.
 In particular, each $(M,G)\in\cM_{\vol}$ corresponds to a measure that is unique up to topological conjugacy.
 We will therefore refer to groups of \emph{measure-preserving homeomorphisms} without specifying a particular Oxtoby--Ulam measure.
 We refer the reader to~\cite{Fathi1980,Banyaga1997} for generalities about measure-preserving homeomorphisms.